AndreiRobertoOleniuc/FitMe/ReadMe.md

 2. Navigate to the project directory:
     ```bash
-    cd FitnessWorkoutTracker
+    cd FitMe
     ```

 3. Open the project in Xcode:
     ```bash
-    open FitnessWorkoutTracker.xcodeproj
+    open FitMe.xcodeproj
     ```

-4. Add your `Environment.swift` file as mentioned in the prerequisites.

-5. Build and run the application on a simulator or a physical device.
+4. Build and run the application on a simulator or a physical device.

 ---